OpenArabic/Annotation/README.md

 ## Preliminary Analysis of Categories of Texts

-Based on temporary tags derived from *The Coverage of the Arabic Collection* (the detailed statistics can be found at [https://github.com/OpenArabic/Annotation], in Sections: “Chronological Distribution of Texts” and “Forms, Themes, Genres (provisional assessment)”.
+Based on temporary tags derived from *The Coverage of the Arabic Collection* (the detailed statistics can be found at (https://github.com/OpenArabic/Annotation), in Sections: “Chronological Distribution of Texts” and “Forms, Themes, Genres (provisional assessment)”.
 Descriptive statistics numbers for “Forms, Themes, Genres (provisional assessment)” are overlapping as most books belong to multiple forms/genres/categories, and often cover multiple themes.
-At the moment we have ca. 7,700 Arabic texts with a smaller subset of ca. 5,500 texts written before 1930 CE (the year 1350 of the Islamic lunar calendar).
-This selection of texts covers most thoroughly the period from the 9^th^ till 16^th^ century CE (250-700 titles and 30-90 million words per century), but also offers a decent coverage of 7^th^-8^th^ and 17^th^-early 20^th^ centuries.
+At the moment we have *ca.* 7,700 unique Arabic texts with a smaller subset of *ca.* 5,500 unique texts written before 1930 CE (the year 1350 of the Islamic lunar calendar).
+This selection of texts covers most thoroughly the period from the 9th till 16th century CE (250–700 titles and 30–90 million words per century), but also offers a decent coverage of 7th–8th and 17th–early 20th centuries.
 Based on our provisional assessment of this collection using metadata that we were able to gather together with texts, the thematic coverage is quite broad broad and includes all major genres that flourished in the Arabic-Islamic written tradition:

 * The broad category of “fine literature”/belles-lettres (*adab*) includes ca. 600 texts, with over 50 million words; its subcategories—also quite broadly defined—cover such areas as “ethics,” (*aḫlāq*)—204 titles, with 12 million words; rhetoric (*balāġaŧ*)—357 texts, with 33,3 million words; poetic theory, or “science of versification” (*ʿarūḍ*)—9 texts, with 1,9 million words; poetic collections (*šiʿr*)—196 texts with 8,6 million words (collections of poetry, *dīwān*s, cover all major historical periods/regions: pre-Islamic, early Islamic, Umayyad, ʿAbbāsid, Andalusi, ʿUṯmānī/Ottoman); collections of sayings and proverbs (*amṯāl*)—15 texts, with 1,3 million words;
 * Geographical texts and travelogues: general geographies (*buldān*/*juġrafīyaŧ*)—152 texts, with 32,7 million words; travelogues (*riḥlāt*)—70 texts, 7,9 million words;
 * Historical texts and chronicles (*tawāriḫ*)—310 texts, 74,4 million words;
 * Biographical texts and collections of biographies (*siyar*, *tarājim* and *ṭabaqāt*)—768 texts, with 151 million words;
 * Administrative practice (*ṣināʿaŧ al-kitābaŧ*)— ... ; and governance (*siyāsaŧ*)—66 texts, with 5,3 million words;
 * Genealogical texts (*ansāb*)—36 texts, with 5,7 million words;
 *  *Islamic religious texts I.* The Qurʾān and Qurʾānic sciences, which include: exegesis (*tafsīr*)—207 texts, 84 million words; *qiraʾāt*, recitations—29 texts, 2,4 million words; *tajwīd*, “art of recitation”—16 texts, 1,4 million words;